Eulisha/EKS-ALB-ACM-Helper/README.md

    5. insert the alb group name if you want to use shared ALB
    6. helm chart path? (default to ./helm)
    7. helm values path? (default to ./helm/values.yaml)
-   8. insert 'true' if you want to build infra to play
+   8. do you want to build infra to play (y/n)
-   9. insert 'true' if you want to use private hosted zone
+   9. if you want to use private hosted zone to record the hostname of your service (y/n)
    ```

 3. The tool will default to use files in `helm/` to create helm chart based on your input.
 If you want to integrate with your existing helm chart, you need to include the following snippet in your helm files, and assign the path to your helm resources when questions prompt:

-   - In ingress.yaml:
+   - In `ingress.yaml`:

      ```yaml
      {{- with .Values.ingress.type}}